pkozul/ha-floorplan/Floorplan tutorial.md

 Start drawing your house/apartment using rectangles.
 Add two placeholders for lights using the circle tool.
 Also add a text string that we will be using for showing the temperature.
 These steps have been taken in the image below.

 ![floorplan](https://github.com/ggravlingen/ha-floorplan/blob/master/tutorial_images/simple_plan.PNG)

+## 1.3 Link the items to entities in Home Assistant
+To link an object in the floorplan-file to Home Assistant, you first set its object id to the name of the entity in Home Assistant.
+There are two lights: ```light.hall_1``` and ```light.hall_2``` as well as a temperature sensor ```sensor.forecastio_apparent_temperature```.
+To link an entity, right click one of the circles and select "Object properties".
+You will see something along "ID: xzyy3212".
+Set the ID to light.hall_1 as shown in the image below.
+Click "Set".
+Click outside of the circle and click inside it again and make sure Inkscape hasn't added "_" to the end of the ID.